 Then, when you feel ready, start implementing some of the main ideas.

 Get outside help.

 Sometimes, to have the courage to do something, we need the support of others.

 So, depending on your situation, it may benefit you to get help from friends, family, or others.

-However, sometimes the support from family and friend may not be enough.
+However, sometimes the support from family and friends may not be enough.

 You may need to turn to therapy or a doctor for help.